BoraVyvorant/esi-client-ruby/docs/ContactsApi.md

 Get contact labels

-Return custom labels for contacts the character defined  ---  This route is cached for up to 300 seconds
+Return custom labels for a character's contacts  ---  This route is cached for up to 300 seconds

 ### Example
 ```ruby